Our Team

 Executive Director

-Mary Jo is a Board Member of North Texas School Garden Network which creates community, collaboration and cooperation between school garden supporters in the North Texas area.
-She also heads up the School Garden Committee at the Tarrant County Food Policy Council, working to support growing initiatives in communities throughout Tarrant County.
-Mary Jo holds certificates from The Royal Horticultural Society (RHS), has certification from The Texas Organic Research Center and is a Tarrant County Master Composter.
+In addition, Mary Jo leads the School Garden Committee at the Tarrant County Food Policy Council, working to support growing initiatives in communities throughout Tarrant County.
+Her credentials include certificates from The Royal Horticultural Society (RHS), certification from The Texas Organic Research Center, and recognition as a Tarrant County Master Composter.
+Mary Jo Greene’s commitment to school gardening and community collaboration has made a lasting impact on education and sustainable initiatives in the North Texas region.

 Anne Santana, Project Director